TeoTN/standard-cards/README.md

+# Standard Cards

+A collection of custom card component for Home Assistant dashboards.

+## Overview

-# Standard Tabs Card
+### Tabs Card

-A custom card component for Home Assistant that provides a tabbed interface to switch between different views.
+Provides a tabbed interface to switch between different views.